-The document proposes to advance the comprehensive governance of the issue of high bride prices in rural areas, leveraging the roles of organizations such as the Women's Federation and the Communist Youth League to strengthen public welfare matchmaking services and care for the marriageable population in rural areas.
+The annual Central Document No. 1 released today further proposes solutions to this issue, with a strong emphasis on "comprehensive governance."
+The document calls for advancing the comprehensive governance of high bride prices in rural areas, leveraging the roles of organizations such as the Women's Federation and the Communist Youth League, and enhancing public welfare matchmaking services as well as care and support for the marriageable population in rural areas.

 The issue of exorbitant bride prices in rural areas is not a new problem.
 In recent years, the Central No. 1 Document has consistently outlined strategies to address this issue.
 For instance, the document from one year proposed "carrying out special governance on prominent problems in key areas such as high bride prices and extravagant ceremonies to shift customs and traditions."
 Another year's document suggested "strengthening the binding role of village regulations and conventions, with party members and cadres taking the lead in setting examples, and earnestly conducting special governance on prominent problems in key areas such as high bride prices and extravagant ceremonies."
 The document from yet another year encouraged "utilizing comprehensive rural service facilities to provide inclusive social services for farmers' weddings, funerals, and other ceremonies, thereby reducing the burden of rural social obligations."